Tuesday, November 04, 2014

 Samunjin River Dock

 This scene is the overview of Hwawon amusement park and Samunjin river dock during the colonial period.
 Hwawon 화원 is the name of the town nearby.
-A couple of decades after independence from Japan, this park had been one of the most visited destinations by people living in Daegu.
-However, the number of visitors has been decreased since people owned their private cars.
+A couple of decades after independence from Japan, this park had been one of the most visited destinations for people living in Daegu.
+However, the number of visitors has decreased since people owned their private cars.
 Seemed like its flourishing period remained as an old story.